IBM/roks-openshift-ai-da/README.md

 # OpenShift AI on IBM Cloud
-The repository holds the terraform code for the OpenShift AI on IBM Cloud Deployable Architecture

-The goal of this Deployable Architecture is to quickly create an environment to get hands on with Red Hat OpenShift AI using an OpenShift cluster in IBM Cloud.
-The DA itself will create a simple 1 zone cluster for the user.
-The DA will then install the OpenShift AI stack.
+The goal of this Deployable Architecture is to quickly create an environment to get hands on Red Hat OpenShift AI using an OpenShift cluster in IBM Cloud.
+The resources created are simple and concerns like high availability, observability, and security are not taken into account.
+Again, the goal is to quickly go from zero to a ready and usable Red Hat OpenShift cluster with OpenShift AI installed.
 <br/><br/>
 Red Hat OpenShift AI licensing is done outside of this DA.
 You must acquire a Red Hat OpenShift AI license from Red Hat if you plan on using the resulting cluster for more than just exploration.
 <br/><br/>